Twisted (musical): Act II

 Prince Achmed returns to the kingdom of Pik-Zahr and informs his soldiers of his meeting with the Princess (however, his soldiers misconstrue his story, believing that he had sexual intercourse with the Princess' tiger).
-Achmed despairs that he will only be remembered as a throwaway joke.
-Believing that destroying the Princess' kingdom will win her affection, he and his soldiers march to war ("No One Remembers Achmed").
+Achmed despairs that he will only be remembered as a throwaway joke; though, believing that destroying the Princess' kingdom will win her affection, he and his soldiers march to war ("No One Remembers Achmed").

 Ja'far has a heart-to-heart with the Princess about her future as a leader.
 Ja'far tries to warn her about Aladdin's true intentions but is called away when The Captain tells them that an unknown wealthy prince is leading a parade through the market, causing untold mayhem and injury.
 The prince visits the Princess, who immediately recognizes him as Aladdin.
 He nevertheless manages to convince her that the prince is his true persona.
 He takes the Princess on a magic carpet ride and unsuccessfully tries to convince her to have sex ("Take Off Your Clothes").
 The Princess realizes that Aladdin's claimed great armies could help against Achmed's invasion.
 She proposes marriage, which Aladdin lustfully accepts.

-The Sultan introduces his future son-in-law, Aladdin, to Ja'far, who impatiently explains that Aladdin is not an actual prince.
-Aladdin manages to convince the Sultan that Ja'far is a sorcerer who is using hypnosis, prompting the Sultan to sentence Ja'far to death.
+The Sultan introduces his future son-in-law to Ja'far, who also immediately recognizes Aladdin and attempts to expose him as a fraud.
+Aladdin instead manages to convince the Sultan that Ja'far is a sorcerer who is using hypnosis, prompting the Sultan to sentence Ja'far to death.
 Ja'far grabs the lamp and escapes.
 Alone with the lamp, Ja'far is visited by various Disney villains from Sherrezade's tales.
-They claim they are not evil and that their stories have become "twisted" throughout the years (save for Cruella De Vil who everyone hates).
+They claim they are not evil and that their stories have become "twisted" throughout the years (save for Cruella De Vil who everyone shuns).
 Ja'far accepts that he has to take the "twisted" path himself, or his sacrifices will have been for nothing, and uses the lamp ("Twisted").